Haveeru Daily: Court battle

-The Civil Court issued an order for a temporary halt to Haveeru operations on Thursday in response to a lawsuit filed by Farooq and Ibrahim Rasheed.
-The court ordered a halt to all bank transactions from any of the company's accounts, and to halt any operation by the company without the involvement of Farooq and Ibrahim Rasheed until the ownership issue was resolved in court.
-But the agency said that Haveeru Online News would remain operational as the order did not affect it.
+In 2016, the Civil Court issued an order for a temporary halt to Haveeru's operations on Thursday in response to a lawsuit filed by Farooq and Ibrahim Rasheed.
+This led to Haveeru shutting down its online news website as well as all other branches of the company.
+They sent a letter to Haveeru chairman Mohamed Zahir Hussain saying that they needed to comply with the order so that the trial remains fair and just.
+Haveeru stated that the court order only applied to the print edition and not to the online version.
+The court had also ordered Haveeru to pay Farooq and Ibrahim Rasheed one fourth of the profit made by the company to date, each.
 After halting operations on both Haveeru Online and the magazine, public outcry was met with people standing with Haveeru along with high profile opposition figures lambasting at Yameen's government for increasing attacks on media freedom.
 The Maldivian Democratic Party said in a statement “This is evidence of the government’s influence in judiciary and its atrocity," read in Dhivehi.